Last modified 12 October 2014

 US$6 million held in a Duvalier family bank account in Switzerland is frozen.

 The Duvaliers, nevertheless, continue their luxury lifestyle.
 The couple take up residence in a chateau outside Paris and a villa in Mougins, near Cannes.
 Over the following years they will spend hundreds of thousands of dollars on car, boats, jewels, clothes and art.
+It is alleged that Duvalier has up to US$500 million of misappropriated state funds stashed in various foreign bank accounts.

 1993 - Jean-Claude moves to Paris with his companion, Véronique Roy, the granddaughter of former Haitian president Paul Magloire.